Hiroaki-K4/Hiroaki-K4/README.md

 <br />
 <br />

-## 2021 Goals(一途に)
+## 2021 Goals
 Take my level of programming, design and math to the next level.
+The motto of 2021 is "一途に".

 ### 📫 Programming
 - Do not be swallowed by a black hole in 42tokyo.